 Delaware LLC Taxation for Non-US Residents

 Delaware is one of the most popular states for business entities such as LLCs, especially for non-US residents.
-It offers strong legal and privacy protection for LLC owners.
-Delaware is one of the most business-friendly states and there is a certain perceived prestige to say your company is from Delaware.
+It offers strong legal and privacy protection for LLC owners, and with its reputation as a business-friendly state, there’s a certain prestige that comes with having your company based in Delaware.

 Understanding the Importance of Taxation for a Foreign-Owned Delaware LLC